AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 You can modify the appearance of the [!UICONTROL Profiles] dashboard by selecting **[!UICONTROL Modify dashboard]**.
 This enables you to move, add, and remove widgets from the dashboard as well as to access the **[!UICONTROL Widget library]** to explore available widgets and create custom widgets for your organization.

-Please refer to the [modifying dashboards](../customize/modify.md) and [widget library overview](../customize/widget-library.md) documentation to learn more.
+Please refer to the [modifying dashboards](../customize/modify.md) and [Widget library overview](../customize/widget-library.md) documentation to learn more.

 ## (Beta) Profile efficacy insights {#profile-efficacy-insights}